juliafmorgado/julia/content/english/posts/2024-08-08_cloud-native-dev-challenge4.md

 ## Step 3: Build Your Docker Images
 Next, we need to build Docker images for our `app` and `dashboard`.
 Docker images are like snapshots of our applications, which we’ll deploy to the cluster.

+> **Recommended:** If you want to build and push multi-architecture images follow these [quick steps](https://www.juliafmorgado.com/posts/building-multi-architecture-images-docker-builder/).

 Go to the `app` directory and build the Docker image:
 ```
 cd challenge-4/app